linuxlawson/budget-buddy/README.md

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.

-Also, this version does not have ability to save files like the [cli version](https://github.com/linuxlawson/buddy) (maybe one day).
+Also, this version does not have ability to save files like the [cli version](https://github.com/linuxlawson/buddy) (yet).
 Its more of a quick reference type thing.

 <br><br>